ramnathnayak07/Vaatavaran/README.md

 This project is based on Web Development And its Applications.
 The main objective of this project is to learn the implementation of
  HTML | CSS | JavaScript | PHP

-The basic Webpage of this project is created using HTML and styling of the webpage is done using CSS with minor functionalities required fulfilled through JavaScript.
+The Basic Webpage of this project is created using HTML and styling of the webpage is done using CSS with minor functionalities required fulfilled through JavaScript.

 <a href="https://ramnathnayak07.github.io/Vaatavaran/">Click Here</a><br>